- Fang In Tropical Valley Mac Os 11

 The KG-UVD1P and KG-UV2D, KG-UV3D, KG-UV6D radios use the same cable as the Kenwood TH-F6A and TH-K2A listed above.
 The connection consists of a 3.5 mm and a 2.5 mm 3-conductor phone plug (TRS).
 It is a 5 Volt (TTL) serial interface, with Ground and TXD (fKrom Radio) on the sleeve and ring of the 2.5mm connector.
 RXD (to radio)is on the sleeve of the 3.5 mm plug.

-• Miklor Site's Baofeng DIY (The Wouxun uses the same cable as the Baofeng UV-5R)
+Build your own:- Miklor Site's Baofeng DIY (The Wouxun uses the same cable as the Baofeng UV-5R)